 (i) The Recession Indicator FRR2-10: This indicator is a long leading indicator, 14 month average before the recession starts, and the markets may still rise after this indicator falls below 1.0.

 (ii) The Recession Indicators BCI : On past performance, if BCIp falls below 25 a recession may begin about 20 weeks later, markets may have peaked or are about to peak.
 If BCIg falls below zero a recession followed historically on average 11 weeks later, markets have peaked.

 (iii) The Recession Indicators COMP : Similar to BCIg, if this indicator falls below zero a recession starting a few weeks ahead is signaled by the model.

-2/16/2018: Figure 3 shows the COMP above last week’s revised level.
+4/20/2018: Figure 3 shows the COMP below last week’s upward revised level.
 No recession is indicated.
 COMP can be used for stock market exit timing as discussed in this article The Use of Recession Indicators in Stock Market Timing.